How big is your flock?

 How can I tell if my eggs are bad?

 If you are unsure if the eggs are still fresh enough to use, try the float test.
 Fill a container at least three times the size of the egg with very cold water.
 Place the egg in the water.
 If it floats to the top, it is old and should be discarded.
 If it sinks, it is still fresh and ready to be used.
 If it doesn't completely sink but isn't fully floating (example rising slightly off the bottom of the container), it is close to being expired and should be used within the next day or two.
+Again, this only shows how much air has been able to get into the shell since the egg was laid.
+When in doubt, throw it out.

 My eggs have debris on them, are they safe to eat?

 I do not wash eggs to keep the bloom (protective covering made when the hen lays the egg) intact so they stay fresh longer.
 Please wash your eggs before using.
 You can just run them under warm running water and gently wipe them.
 I only wash eggs that were dirty when collected, which rarely happens as they have clean nesting materials.
 Sometimes they will lay an egg in the dirt outside while free ranging.
+I typically keep dirty eggs for my use.

 Are your chickens free ranged?

 We free range our chickens with supervision every day inside a fenced area.
 They have a large coop that greatly exceeds the 4 square foot per chicken guidelines for happy hens.
+In the winter when there is less grass growing they are fed some fodder and extra vegetables to help make up for the lack of foraging.

 What do you feed your chickens?